Appearance

 verify_mode: <%= OpenSSL::SSL::VERIFY_NONE %>Cache Store

-To use Redis as the Rails cache store, add the following to config/environments/production.rb:
+To use Redis as the Rails cache store, add the following connection configuration to config/environments/production.rb:

 ruby